SEER Stat Fact Sheets: Oral Cavity and Pharynx Cancer

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

 Using statistical models for analysis, rates for new oral cavity and pharynx cancer cases have been stable over the last 10 years.
-Death rates have not changed significantly over 2002-2011.
+Death rates have been stable over 2003-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More